opsschool/curriculum/http_101.rst

 The root element is the ``<html>`` which on its turn contains the ``<head>`` element with information about the document, and ``<body>`` elements with the visible content of the page.

 HTML pages can reference to other pages by using hyperlinks identified by ``<a>`` tags.
-The developers of HTML, W3C, have the full specification on their websie: http://www.w3.org/html/.
+The developers of HTML, W3C, have the full specification on their website: http://www.w3.org/html/.

 Virtual hosting
 ===============